Israelshecktar/seemeehere/README.md

 Select your desired class and initiate the face recognition process to automatically log the attendance of present students.

 ### Viewing Attendance Records
-Access and review detailed reports of attendance through the user-friendly dashboard.
+Access and review detailed reports of attendance through the user-friendly dashboard in real time and can be download in CSV file

 ## Contributing